Member Organizations

 Investigation and Discipline

-The provincial accounting bodies of CPAs have the authority to carry out investigative and disciplinary (I&D) processes for their members in accordance with the respective provincial Chartered Professional Accountants Acts.
-The provincial bodies collaborate through the CPA Canada to develop I&D processes that are as harmonized as possible and recommended for adoption in each province.
+The provincial accounting bodies of CPAs have the legislative authority to carry out investigative and disciplinary (I&D) processes for their members in accordance with the respective provincial Chartered Professional Accountants Acts or other professional legislation.
+The provincial bodies collaborate through the profession's Public Trust Committee to develop I&D processes that are as harmonized as possible and recommended for adoption in each province.

-In addition, auditors providing services to reporting issuers are subject to regulation of the Canadian Public Accountability Board (CPAB), which was established on April 14, 2003 under the Canada Corporations Act.
+In addition, auditors providing services to reporting issuers are subject to the regulation of the Canadian Public Accountability Board (CPAB), which was established on April 14, 2003 under the Canada Corporations Act.
 The CPAB is empowered to investigate and discipline registered audit firms.
-The extent of alignment of the CPAB’s investigation and discipline system with requirements of SMO 6 is unclear.
+Based on the information on the CPAB website and IFIAR profile, it appears the system also meets the SMO 6 benchmark.

 -